yabellini/SitioAcademico/content/en/post/How2021Went.md

 last but not least, lets talk about health and family:

-- My youngest son finished kindergarten and my youngest sister graduated with a degree in Communication Sciences (she is already a Radio and TV Broadcaster and Journalist).
+- My youngest son finished kindergarten and my little sister graduated with a degree in Communication Sciences (she is already a Radio and TV Broadcaster and Journalist).

-- My son with a language disability now reads stories to me.
+- My son with a language impairment now reads stories to me.

 - I had a hysterectomy in November after a year of struggling with fibroids.
 I'm recovering and everything is going really well.